INTERNAL

 distance deeper.
 If it does not, angular error is present.

-The degree of error and its effect on P.D. can be determined
+The degree of error and its effect on PD can be determined

-by a formula.
 MAJOR DIAMETER Use fingers "B" and "J"

-UNEQUAL HALC
+UNEQUAL HALF

 ANGLES Opposite finger "J", use "E"; then either "F" or "G".